sl-lang/sll/docs/language.md

 [^1]: The value is determined by a C compile-time constant
 [^2]: There is a possible performance penalty when using this method
+[^3]: This constant is replaced by its integer value during the parsing stage